LoveCrafts

 Halil Köklü

-Vue Storefront - a perfect “head” to headless commercetools
+Alokai - a perfect “head” to the headless commercetools

 Sam Riley

-The composable architecture of Vue Storefront allows merchants like LoveCrafts to mix and match backend systems of their choice like content management systems as well as bespoke backends.
-The LoveCrafts team plans to extend their Vue Storefront build to other journeys such as their community experience.
-All this can be achieved whilst retaining upgradability to new Vue Storefront releases.
+The composable architecture of Alokai allows merchants like LoveCrafts to mix and match backend systems of their choice like content management systems as well as bespoke backends.
+The LoveCrafts team plans to extend their Alokai build to other journeys such as their community experience.
+All this can be achieved whilst retaining upgradability to new Alokai releases.

 The sophisticated business logic, multi-layered tech stack, and complicated user journey required unique frontend features to meet all the expectations.
-Vue Storefront - thanks to modular, composable architecture - provided the capabilities to do it.
+Alokai - thanks to modular, composable architecture - provided the capabilities to do it.
 Still, the frontend was not the only element that must be chosen.

 Third-party integrations wanted

-LoveCrafts’ search didn’t end with commercetools and Vue Storefront.
-The fact is, this combination opens up the door for both the integration marketplace of commercetools as well as the Vue Storefront partnerships.
+LoveCrafts' search didn't conclude with the selection of commercetools and Alokai.
+In fact, this combination opened the door to both the integration marketplace of commercetools and Alokai partnerships.

-The LoveCrafts team was looking for a payment service provider with a managed integration to commercetools and, ideally, a Vue Storefront integration.
-The checkout must be impeccable to provide the most intuitive user experience and deter users from abandoning their carts.
+The LoveCrafts team was in search of a payment service provider with a managed integration to commercetools and, ideally, an integration with Alokai.
+They placed a strong emphasis on ensuring an impeccable checkout process to offer the most intuitive user experience and reduce cart abandonment.

-LoveCrafts have decided for Checkout.com as they offered the most innovative, light-touch integration to commercetools providing a one-stop solution for card, wallet, and alternative payment methods.
-The Vue Storefront team has rapidly implemented an integration to Checkout.com showcasing the agility of the Vue Storefront ecosystem.
+Ultimately, LoveCrafts opted for Checkout.com due to their innovative, seamless integration with commercetools, offering a comprehensive solution for card, wallet, and alternative payment methods.
+The Alokai team swiftly implemented an integration with Checkout.com, highlighting the agility of the Alokai ecosystem.

 Remco Rausch